 A form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children.
+Children may be abused by other children or adults, in a family or in an institutional or community setting by those known to them or, more rarely, by others.